August 1, 2018

 How Can I Prevent FIV?

 There is no cure for FIV, so the best way to avoid it for your cat is by proper prevention.
-FIV is mainly spread through feline fighting, therefore, neutering your male cat will greatly help prevent this disease, since it decreases your male cat’s desire to wander and get into tussles.
-Keeping cats indoor and away from other unfamiliar felines also helps.
+FIV is mainly spread through feline fighting, therefore, neutering your male cat will greatly help prevent this disease since it decreases your male cat’s desire to wander and get into tussles.
+Keeping cats indoors and away from other unfamiliar felines also helps.